 Alphachloralose is a narcotic with a rapid effect.
 It slows brain activity, heart rate and respiration, resulting in hypothermia and death.
 It is recommended against mice in cool conditions.
 Alphachloralose baits are used containing 2-4% of the active substance.
 Recent developments in Europe have led to the introduction of several ready-for-use formulations.

 Cholecalciferol (i.e. the naturally occurring compound- vitamin D3) and its close relative ergocalciferol (vitamin D2), have been used for many years in rodent control in baits containing about 0.1% of the active substance.
 Their mode of action is to promote mobilization of skeletal calcium, resulting in hyper calcaemia and the calcification of soft tissues, particularly the major arteries and kidneys.
 There is no antidote, however treatment of accidental poisoning is possible.
 Mixtures of ergocalciferol and anticoagulants were tested and found to have good efficacy against rats and mice.
 There is evidence that sub-lethal poisoning with calciferol in Norway rats leads to a stop-feeding effect or to bait-shyness.
-Cholecalciferol is available in a number of countries, and it is expected to be re-introduced in Europe in the near future.
+Cholecalciferol is available in a number of countries, and new products are expected in Europe after the active was approved in 2019.

 Bromethalin is used in baits at either 0.005 or 0.01% and is considered effective against many rodent species, although few independent assessments of efficacy have been published.
 Anorexia occurs after an effective dose has been consumed.
 The mode of action is to uncouple oxidative phosphorylation in the central nervous system and symptoms include tremors, convulsions, prostration and hind-limb paralysis.
 Bromethalin remains in use in the USA, and elsewhere, but is no longer authorized for use in any of the countries of the EU.